tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 Don't use "services" that spy on you such as Netflix, Hulu, VRV, Funimation or Crunchyroll.

 Attempts to create flashcards from streamed video files often fail.
+As a workaround,
-As a workaround the user can record audio and take a screenshot manually, but it is not convenient at all.
+the user can record audio and take a screenshot manually, but it is not convenient at all.

 Explore [Immersion material](resources.html#immersion-material) to find Japanese content